Basics of Emergency Travel Insurance

 - Leave a copy of your travel itinerary at home or with family and friends.

 - Leave a copy of your passport at home or with family and friends.
-This can help speed the process in the event your passport is lost or stolen while travelling.
+This can help speed the process in the event your passport is lost or stolen while traveling.

-- Make sure that your travel companions are aware of all your necessary personal information so they can call the medical assistance call centre on your behalf if a medical emergency arises.
+- Make sure that your travel companions are aware of all your necessary personal information so they can call the medical assistance call center on your behalf if a medical emergency arises.

 - Familiarize yourself with your coverage by reviewing your benefits booklet.